sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/ObjectHandle.md

 any `ObjectHandles` obtained from that element are invalidated and should be discarded.

+## Properties

+###	readyState: string
+Describes the ready state of the report object.
+When this value changes, a `readyStateChanged` event is fired on the ObjectHandle.

+This value can be one of the following:
+  - `"contentLoading"` when the report object is still loading its content.
+  - `"complete"` when the report object has finished loading.
+  - `"error"` when the report object encountered an error and could not load.

 ## Methods

 ### exportData(format: string, options?: ExportDataOptions): Promise\<string>